qTip2/qTip2/README.md

 Questions or problems?
 ----------------------

-If you have any questions, please feel free to post on the support forums [http://craigsworks.com/projects/forums](http://craigsworks.com/projects/forums)
+If you have any questions, please feel free to post on the support forums:
+[http://craigsworks.com/projects/forums](http://craigsworks.com/projects/forums)